My 8 Favorite Hikes on Oahu That Range from Easy to “What Was I Thinking?”

 Lanikai Pillbox Hike

-This hike only took me about an hour up and back, but you really have to scramble in some places.
+This hike only takes me about an hour up and back, but you really have to scramble in some places.
 The first part is by far the steepest.
-Most people stop when they reach the first pillbox, but you can keep going if you want to see them all.
+Most people stop when they reach the first pillbox, but definitely keep going to the second one for even better views.

-I wouldn’t say this is a “hard” hike at all, but the trail is a lot less defined and cleared than Diamond Head so you have to do a bit of negotiating.
+Since the trail is relatively short, I wouldn’t necessarily call it a “hard” hike, but the trail is a lot less defined and cleared than Diamond Head so you have to do a bit of negotiating.

 Makapu’u Point and Trail